wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 <img src="/assets/img/blog/baseplate11.png" style="width:45%;"/>

 Ignoring the middle row of anchors is likely overly conservative.
-Furthermore, the fact that the closed-form solution above only works for compression + moment is severely limiting.
+Furthermore, the fact that the closed-form solution above only works for compression + moment is a severe flaw.